tommy-anderson/autumn-qa-task-2025/README.md

-# Summer 2024 QA Hiring Homework
+# autumn 2025 QA Hiring Homework

 The Repo is a sample React application that will be used to assess the candidate's skills in the QA task.
 The repo is front-end only.